 We have a trash problem – and finding solutions to fix it and repair the damage has long been a priority.
+Single use items like the disposable coffee cup and straws are on the forefront of everyone’s attention.
+As well, they should be.
 One of the most opinionated movements aimed directly at reducing single-use waste was the anti-plastic bag movement.
 It was a long time coming too.
 Ian Frazier reported in The New Yorker, “In 2014, plastic grocery bags were the seventh most common item collected during the Ocean Conservancy’s International Coastal Cleanup, behind smaller debris such as cigarette butts, plastic straws, and bottle caps.”
 And in 2014 Kathryn Garcia, Commissioner of New York Department of Sanitation stated that “New Yorkers use and discard a staggering billion single use carry out bags annually.”
 As a result of similar eye opening statistics cities across the US pushed the movement.

 But plastic bags are only one of the forms of environmental degradation.
 Another hot topic that has been under the watchful eye of conservationists, activists and mindful individuals is the impact of disposable cups.
 To put things into perspective, if an individual purchases a disposable cup every day, it will create roughly 9 pounds of waste per year.
 9 pounds of waste multiplied by 324.2 million citizens (based on 2016 census) is nearly 1.5 million tons of waste annually.